-A woman subsequently called police to report that she had tried to call her father, but her brother answered the phone and said that he had shot the dad.
+According to court documents, a woman called police on Aug.
+25 to report that she had tried to call her father, but her brother answered the phone and said that he had shot the dad.

 The body of Vargas-Olvera's father, 48-year-old Antonio Vargas-Granados, was found inside the home.

-Vargas-Olvera faces a number of charges, including homicide, aggravated assault and attempted murder of a police officer.
+Vargas-Olvera faces a number of charges, including murder, aggravated assault and attempted murder of a police officer.
+Additionally, police said Vargas-Olvera caused over $10,000 worth of damage to police equipment when he opened fire at officers.

 More Arizona headlines